ICB-DCM/Shiny-Calorie/README.md

 ## Standalone Desktop apps

-One can use the Electron wrapper of the app which uses docker inside the Electron app: https://github.com/stephanmg/shiny-electron-wrapper
+One can use the Electron wrapper of the app which uses docker inside the Electron app: https://uni-bonn.sciebo.de/s/AP9xTRmcXQSrkZw

-Releases are uploaded to Sciebo automatically here: https://uni-bonn.sciebo.de/s/0qDhG2Bu1VNkRli/

 There you can download the nightly builds for Windows, OSX or Linux.
 Builds are automatically generated and artifacts deployed trough the `build` Github workflow.